lfonz9364/Project5-OnlinePortfolio/readme.md

 React is a single page application with capability to redraw the same page display rather than just pointing to another page.

-React consist of many folder on its development but only require html, css and Build Js files to publish.
+React consist of many folder on its development but only require html, css and built bundle.Js files to publish.

 ### Unsolved Problems